Parallel self-testing of EPR pairs under computational assumptions: Completeness of self-testing protocol

-In the ``Hadamard'' case, there is a third and final round where the verifier sends a bit $q\in \{0,1,2,3\}$ to the prover.
-The prover performs the following $q$-dependent measurements.

-\begin{enumerate}[leftmargin=55pt] \item[Case $q=0$.]
-Measure all $2N$ qubits of $\ket{\alpha}$ in the computational basis. \item[Case $q=1$.]
-Measure all $2N$ qubits of $\ket{\alpha}$ in the Hadamard basis. \item[Case $q=2$.]
-Measure the first $N$ qubits of $\ket{\alpha}$ in the computational basis and the rest in the Hadamard basis. \item[Case $q=3$.]
-Measure the first $N$ qubits of $\ket{\alpha}$ in the Hadamard basis and the rest in the computational basis. \end{enumerate} The prover finally sends the outcome $v\in \{0,1\}^{2N}$ of these measurements to the verifier.
-The expressions on the right-hand side of \cref{eq:honest_final_state} imply that the prover passes the last checks made by the verifier with probability $\geq 1 - \negl$.
-(The only way the prover fails these last checks is if $d_i = 0^w$ for some $i\in [2N]$, which happens with probability at most $O(2N \cdot \negl) = \negl$, using $N=\lambda$.)
+In the ``Hadamard'' case, there is a third and final round where the verifier sends a bitstring $q\in \{0,1\}^{2N}$ to the device.
+The device performs the following $q$-dependent measurements.
+For $i \in [2N]$, if $q_i = 0$, measure the $i$th qubit of $\ket{\alpha}$ in the computational basis, otherwise, measure the $i$th qubit of $\ket{\alpha}$ in the Hadamard basis.
+The device finally sends the outcome $u\in \{0,1\}^{2N}$ of these measurements to the verifier.
+The expressions on the right-hand side of \cref{eq:honest_final_state} imply that the device passes the last checks made by the verifier with probability $\geq 1 - 2N \cdot \negl$.
+(The only way the device fails these last checks is if $d_i = 0^w$ for some $i\in [2N]$, which happens with probability at most $2N \cdot \negl$).

-The ``moreover'' part of the theorem follows directly from the efficient function generation and the efficient decoding properties of ENTCFs. \end{proof}
+The ``moreover'' part of the theorem follows directly from the efficient function generation and the efficient decoding properties of ENTCFs (\cref{property:efficient_generation,property:efficient_decoding}). \end{proof}